otterclean/otterclean/README.md

 10. Clean All System Caches
 11. Disk Usage Analysis
 12. Clean Selected Application Caches
+13. Privacy Protection
-13. Exit
+14. Exit

 ## Contributing

-We welcome contributions to Clean My System TUI!
+We welcome contributions to OtterClean!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License